 When you open WaNuLCAS model in STELLA Research version, STELLA will ask if you want to establish link.
-Answer Yes if you want to have the model linked with Wanulcas.xls, but be sure that you already have EXCEL running in the background and Wanulcas.xls have already been copied in directory STELA5C.
+Answer Yes if you want to have the model linked with Wanulcas.xls, but be sure that you already have EXCEL running in the background and Wanulcas.xls have already been copied.